Neary's: Reputation and atmosphere

 Neary's was described as an upscale establishment.
 Jimmy Neary required male customers to wear jackets and barred t-shirts and shorts.
 The bar had a traditional pub menu.
 Its most popular items were lamb chops with mint jelly and corned beef and cabbage.

 The pub was best known for its notable regulars, including political figures, prominent businesspeople, writers, and entertainers.
-Customers were drawn by Jimmy Neary's work ethic and personality, as well as its long-time bartenders and waiters, including Jimmy's daughter Una Neary, who worked at the pub for most of her life and continued working there even after becoming a partner at Goldman Sachs.
+Customers were drawn by Jimmy Neary's work ethic and personality, as well as the pub's long-time bartenders and waiters, including Jimmy's daughter Una Neary, who worked at the pub for most of her life and continued working there even after becoming a partner at Goldman Sachs.
 The pseudonymous food critic Brooks of Sheffield, writing for Eater, called Neary a "faithful and attentive owner".
 Neary worked every day of the year except for Christmas Day, when he closed the restaurant.
 Jimmy was short in stature, and many customers referred to him as their "favorite leprechaun".
-The New York Times wrote that Jimmy's "hospitality ma[de] everyone feel like a regular".
+The New York Times wrote that Jimmy's "hospitality made everyone feel like a regular".